This fall, Duke employees have collectively raised more than half a million dollars for community nonprofits, schools and neighborhoods.

 Employees are expected to contribute a total of $540,758 toward Doing Good in the Neighborhood by the end of the campaign fiscal year (June 30, 2018).
 However, that number is expected to grow as employees continue to make new gifts toward the campaign.

-“In just a short amount of time, Duke staff and faculty banded together to raise more than half a million dollars for the community, and contributions are still coming in,” said Phail Wynn Jr., Duke’s vice president for Durham and Regional Affairs.
+“In just a short amount of time, Duke staff and faculty banded together to raise more than half a million dollars for the community, and contributions are still coming in,” said Phail Wynn Jr., Duke’s vice president for Durham and Community Affairs.
 “This is an incredible example of how our Duke family supports neighborhoods, youth and schools close to campus, in Durham and the greater Triangle.”

 Throughout the campaign blitz, employees could choose to give to any of these six categories: Health, Neighborhoods, Schools, Youth Empowerment, United Way of the Greater Triangle, or the Community Care Fund, which is an annual, competitive Duke grant-making program for Triangle nonprofits.